-There are a wide variety of complications that can be encountered with TIPS, such as haemorrhage, hepatic encephalopathy (up to 50% of patients), 15 heart failure, TIPS blockage, and liver failure.
+There are a wide variety of complications that can be encountered with TIPS, such as haemorrhage, hepatic encephalopathy (up to 50% of patients), TIPS blockage, and liver failure.
 The hepatic encephalopathy complications arise primarily from the significant reduction in the cleaning of the blood by the liver and the consequent accumulation of toxins that particularly impact the brain.
 Development of hepatic encephalopathy, one of the main drawbacks of TIPS, causes devastating physical and mental changes such as mood and personality changes, anxiousness, concentration deficit, loss of orientation, dementia-like memory loss, tremor, and may ultimately lead to coma.
 The risk of developing hepatic encephalopathy increases with age.
-As a result, TIPS is associated with significant risks for patients over 65 years old,16 and many patients with recurrent or refractory ascites due to NASH are forecast to exceed this age bracket, which we believe makes TIPS a less attractive treatment option for these patients.
+As a result, TIPS is associated with significant risks for patients over 65 years old, and many patients with recurrent or refractory ascites due to NASH are forecast to exceed this age bracket, which we believe makes TIPS a less attractive treatment option for these patients.
+Furthermore, TIPS is not recommended in patients with heart failure, which is expected to represent a significant proportion of NASH patients.

 Liver transplantation remains the only curative treatment for liver disease.
 However, availability is extremely limited and transplants result in large healthcare costs.
 Furthermore, lifelong use of immunosuppressive drugs is required to reduce the risk that the recipient's body will reject the transplant.

 The alfapump can serve as a bridge to liver transplantation.
 Due to the high cost of the liver transplantation procedure and the scarcity of donor organs, the alfapump provides support for patients waiting for a liver transplantation and can also improve a patient's condition, such as their nutrition and physical condition, ahead of transplantation.